 Squick: Augustus Gloop goes for a swim in chocolate intended for eating.
 A few days later someone in the world will be eating chocolate that a fat boy has been swimming around in for a few minutes....

 Likewise, Violet is updated to being overly competitive, rather than merely a gum chewer.
-The film even lampshades the hypocrisy of Wonka hating gum, when he manufactures and sells the stuff.
+Following on from the book, this film even lampshades the hypocrisy of Wonka hating gum, when he manufactures and sells the stuff.